 Make a playlist for everyone.

 Every summer we make a playlist of one favorite track from each family member.
-That way, we all have one track that we really enjoy, and by the end of the trip everyone knows all tracks.
-It’s great when the holiday is over and you hear one of those tracks again – it’s a wonderful reminder of a great summer together.
+That way, we all have one track that we really enjoy.
+By the end of the trip everyone knows all tracks.
+It’s great when the holiday is over and you hear one of those tracks again.
+It’s a wonderful reminder of a great summer together.

 Strings and pliers